How Long Does Protein Powder Last – (And Why)?

 How to tell a spoilt protein powder?

 It is straightforward to determine a spoilt protein powder or shake.
-There is often an unpleasant odor from soy, milk or egg-based protein powder when they become rancid.
+There is an unpleasant odor from soy, milk or egg-based protein powder when they become rancid.
 However, when there is no moisture available, the protein powder will not smell fusty.

 AT this point, you might consider tasting a small sample on your finger and assess the difference in taste.
 There is the formation of wet clump within the protein powder when spoilt.
-This often occurs when moisture finds its way into the container.
+This occurs when moisture finds its way into the container.

 In such a situation, the powder is said not to be safe for consumption and throwing it away is highly recommended.